ENSURING CONSISTENT OUTPUT

 — USING LESS ENERGY

-Air specifications are pivotal for the cost-effectiveness, performance and operating costs of spray drying operations.
+Air specifications are crucial for the cost-effectiveness, performance and operating costs of spray drying and fluid be operations.

 Moisture-laden air is likely to give you big difficulties with:

 - Less overall control of drying processes

 - Inconsistent product quality

 - Fluctuations in process efficiency because of seasons and weather

 Controlled humidity reduces output fluctuations

 Humidity is a major bugbear in drying operations

 You can’t see humidity – so it’s frequently overlooked.
 Its effects are usually under-rated, and dealing with humidity issues often gets left out from mainstream thinking in drying operations of all kinds.